maubanel/UE5-Static-Meshes/setting-up/README.md

 ##### `Step 12.`\|`SUU&G`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Edit the **README.md** file on GitHub and enter your name as the author and a brief description of the project.
-I added `Quick introduction to models and importing them to UE4`.
+I added `Quick introduction to static meshes (models), preparing them and importing them to Unreal Engine 4`.

 ![enter name and project description in readme.md file"](images/ReadmeNew.jpg)